Paimpont forest: Val sans retour

 The Val sans retour (lit.
 'Vale of No Return'), is the most famous tourist place of the forest, located near Tréhorenteuc, west of Paimpont.
 It is a steep valley dug deep in red shale, the color resulting from the oxidation of the iron ore it contains.
 During the 19th century, there were two competing locations of the Vale in the forest, the other having been in the vallée de la Marette near the Tomb of Merlin and also including the initial location of the Tomb of Viviane.
 In 1896, Félix Bellamy decided that the Val sans retour was the place that inspired the anonymous 13th-century author to write the episode of the Vale in Lancelot-Grail.

 According to the French tradition of Arthurian legend, Queen Morgan le Fay, half-sister of King Arthur, betrayed by her lover, decided to keep all the unfaithful knights as prisoners in a vale of that name.
 Only Lancelot, faithful to Queen Guinevere, was able to break the spell, escape, and free the captive knights.

 High above the Vale, the rocher des Faux-Amants (lit.
 'Rock of False Lovers') is the spot where Morgan le Fay is said to have turned her lover who betrayed her into stone.
 Another location is the Siège de Merlin (lit.
 'Seat of Merlin'), a rock overlooking the valley.

 A lake that since the 1940s has been known as the Miroir aux Fées (lit.
 'Fairy Mirror') marks the entrance to the Vale.
 Nearby stands the Eglise du Graal (lit.
 'Church of the Holy Grail'), a Catholic church featuring imagery of Morgan and other Arthurian characters associated with the Vale reimagined as Christian-themed scenes, painted by two German prisoner-of-war artists after WWII, as commissioned by eccentric local priest Father Henri Gillard.

 Remarkable trees

 The forest of Paimpont contains several special trees.
-One of them is the hêtre de Ponthus (the beech of the Ponthus), being associated with the tale of Ponthus and Sidonia.
+One of them is the hêtre de Ponthus (the beech of the Ponthus), associated with the tale of Ponthus and Sidonia.

 The most famous is an old oak about 1,000 years old and more than 9 meters in circumference: the chêne à Guillotin (the oak of Guillotin), located between Concoret and Tréhorenteuc.
 According to a local legend, a refractory priest named Pierre-Paul Guillotin took refuge there during the French Revolution, continued to administer sacraments and blessings in the region, and wrote a valuable journal of revolutionary events.